therootcompany/serviceman/README.md

 ## Peculiarities of Windows

+# Console vs No Console

+Windows binaries can be built either for the console or the GUI.

+When they're built for the console they can hide themselves when they start.
+They must open up a terminal window.

+When they're built for the GUI they can't print any output - even if they're started in the terminal.

+This is why there's a **Debug version** for the windows binaries - so that you can get your arguments correct with the one and then switch to the other.

+There's probably a clever way to work around this, but I don't know what it is yet.

+# No userspace launcher

 Windows doesn't have a userspace daemon launcher.
 This means that if your application crashes, it won't automatically restart.